SansK552/BBL-434-ASSIGNMENT1/README.md

 The plasmid construction workflow implemented in this repository follows these steps:

-1. The input DNA sequence is read from a FASTA file.
+1. A DNA sequence is read from a FASTA file.
-2. An origin of replication (ORI) is identified using a simplified approach, suitable for demonstration and testing purposes.
+2. An origin of replication (ORI) is identified or assumed using a simplified approach suitable for demonstration and testing.
 3. A default replication module is added to ensure plasmid maintenance.
-4. The design file is parsed to extract:
+4. A design file is parsed to extract:
    - Restriction enzyme sites for multiple cloning sites
    - Antibiotic resistance and screening markers
+   - Replication-related features
-5. The plasmid sequence is constructed by concatenating:
+5. The plasmid sequence is constructed by combining:
    - Replication module
    - Multiple cloning site sequences
-   - Input DNA insert
+   - Insert sequence
    - Antibiotic and screening marker sequences
-6. For specific test cases, restriction enzyme sites (e.g. EcoRI) are removed from the output plasmid as required.
+6. For specific test cases, restriction enzyme sites (e.g., EcoRI) are removed from the output plasmid as required.
 7. The final plasmid sequence is written to an output FASTA file.

 --------------------------------------------------